 Where a Biodiversity Appraisal is needed

-Dorset Council routinely screens planning applications under the Dorset Biodiversity Appraisal Protocol and will ask for an approved Biodiversity Plan (Word) or Landscape and Ecological Management Plan to be submitted with a planning application.
+Dorset Council routinely screens planning applications under the Dorset Biodiversity Appraisal Protocol and will ask for an approved Biodiversity Plan (download as Word), or download the Biodiversity Plan as a PDF or Landscape and Ecological Management Plan to be submitted with a planning application.
 This is required under the relevant biodiversity legislation and national and local policy.

 Size and type of site

 The Dorset Biodiversity Appraisal Protocol applies to all development sites of 0.1ha or greater in size or where there are known protected species or important habitats/habitat features.
 More specifically, a BP or LEMP is required for a greenfield or brownfield site greater than 0.1ha.
 A BP or LEMP covers impacts on habitats as well as protected species.